mindey/subfiles/README.rst

     :width: 100%
     :align: center

 The idea behind here is to use file extension secondary level to represent and map files with schemas of data that they contain.
+If you like, you can use the ``.schemas`` instead.

 Example .subfiles
 =================